 Welcome to Digital Marketing Duels!
-In our first episode, we have two of our marketing experts debating the topic of hiring a CMO vs. hiring a marketing agency.
+In our first episode, we have two of our marketing experts debating the topic of hiring a Marketing Agency vs CMO.
 In favor of hiring a CMO is Eddie Hren.
 In the opposing corner, we have Jeremy Koenig in favor of hiring a marketing agency.
 The rules are simple: this is a debate.
 Each side will present its main argument, rebuttal, and conclusion.
 Let’s get started!

 Get ready to duel!

-Watch the first episode of our Digital Marketing Duels below:
+Watch the first episode of our Digital Marketing Duels (Marketing Agency vs CMO) below: